-Ferenc Laczó is assistant professor in history.
+Ferenc Laczó is assistant professor with tenure (UD1) in history.
 He teaches in the European Studies BA and Minor programs as well as at University College Maastricht.
-He is also a member of the Faculty Council.

 Ferenc Laczó has studied and held fellowships in Berlin, Bielefeld, Budapest, Los Angeles, Utrecht, Vienna and Washington, DC.
-He received his PhD from the Central European University in 2011.
-Prior to Maastricht University, he was employed at the Friedrich Schiller University (Jena) and the University of Basel.
+He received his PhD from the Central European University in Budapest.
+Prior to Maastricht University, he was employed at the Imre Kertész Kolleg Jena and acted as guest lecturer at the University of Basel.

-Ferenc Laczó writes primarily in English and Hungarian.
-His writings have also appeared in Czech, Danish, German, Hebrew, Italian, Polish, Slovene and Turkish translation.
-His books have been reviewed in more than twenty journals.
+Ferenc writes primarily in English and Hungarian.
+His writings and interviews have also appeared in Czech, Danish, Dutch, German, Hebrew, Italian, Polish, Romanian, Slovak, Slovene and Turkish translation.
+His books have been reviewed in more than thirty journals.

 - +31(0)43 3884790